 4. Market Strategy

 No business could survive without having an effective marketing strategy.
-Marketing strategy is all about positioning the business in the current market, attracting potential customers, increasing brand strategy awareness and recognition, and eventually turning potential customers into actual buying customers.
+B2b Marketing strategy is all about positioning the business in the current market, attracting potential customers, increasing brand strategic plan awareness and recognition, and eventually turning potential customers into actual buying customers.
 Direct, indirect, inclusive, and exclusive distribution strategies, as described above, are examples of distribution marketing strategies.
 Another example of distribution marketing strategy is creating an online presence via website creation, and/or being active in social media and social networking platforms.
 But it does not only ends at creating a website or creating a profile account on Facebook, Instagram, Twitter, et cetera.
 The distributor needs to be active online as well, especially when answering questions and concerns regarding the products they’re distributing.
 Doing search engine optimization (SEO) marketing is also another strategy.
-SEO marketing helps ensure that the distributing company stays on top of every keyword search relating to the products or the distributing business over the internet.
+SEO marketing strategy helps ensure that the distributing company stays on top of every keyword search relating to the products or the distributing business over the internet.

 5. Financial Plan

 The financial planning section is also another important part of a business plan.
 It mainly describes the financial condition of the distribution company.
 It shows the capital of the business, its estimated costs and expenses, and its targeted revenue based on the given marketing strategies.
 The section is especially important to the investors or the financial lending institutions since it would tell them how feasible and measurable the distribution business plans are.
 Often included in a financial plan are the cash flow statement and the balance sheet.
 A cash flow statement states the ins and outs of the budget versus the expenses, that would be the start-up capital less the costs or expenses to run the distribution business.
 The balance sheet shows the company’s assets, liabilities, as well as shareholders’ equities as applicable.

 How significant is the role of distribution to a business?